 They conclude with a call for further research and the consideration for physicians to “include ketogenic diet as a prescription advise and as an adjuvant with psychotherapy and pharmacology in the treatment of MDD” (major depressive disorder).

 Studies and reviews in recent years have shown promising results in the adoption of the “keto diet” for those suffering from depression, anxiety, and binge eating disorders.
 While the direct evidence is so far limited, more research is coming out every year.

 A Ketogenic Diet and Psychiatry

-While the adoption of a ketogenic diet hasn’t been fully proven to be effective for mental disorders, the evidence is pointing towards it being a valuable tool as an additive treatment for physicians and their patients.
+While the adoption of a ketogenic diet hasn’t been fully proven to be effective for mental disorders, the evidence is pointing towards it being a valuable tool in nutritional psychiatry as an additive treatment for physicians and their patients.

 To help combine the existing knowledge on ketogenic diets and how it can help, I put together a consortium of experts to lead one of the world’s first online conferences discussing this exact topic.

 This online event, Ketogenic Diets In Psychiatry: Fad & Facts, examines evidence for the benefits of a ketogenic diet for brain health, including the potential benefits for those with cognitive decline, mood disorders, schizophrenia, neurodegeneration, and beyond.
 If you are a psychiatrist, psychologist, clinician, nurse or provider working in the field of mental health, this conference will provide you with both new information and practical, clinical tools to implement with your patients.